ftyers/ftyers.github.io/2018-komp-ling/practicals/segmentation/segmentation-response.md

 For the current task NLTK Sentence Tokenizer and my own segmentator implementation (just a simple regular expression) for English texts were used.

 Both of them performed quite well:
-- NLTK segmentator identified 209 sentences
+- NLTK segmentator identified 209 sentences of the 204 given
-- regex segmentator identified 220 sentences
+- regex segmentator identified 220 sentences of the 204 given

-Both segmentators made mistakes with processing abbreviations like *i.e.*.
-However, they did it in a different way: NLTK segmentator marked the end of a sentence after the whole *i.e.* while regex segmentator put the border either after *i.* and *e.*.
+In both cases an oversegmentation took place: both segmentators made mistakes with processing abbreviations like *i.e.*.
+However, they did it in a different way:
+- NLTK segmentator marked the end of a sentence after the whole *i.e.*
+- regex segmentator put the sentense border either after *i.* and *e.*

 ```python